Clayton Geathers: 2015

-The Indianapolis Colts selected Geathers in the fourth round (109th overall) of the 2015 NFL Draft.
+The Indianapolis Colts selected Geathers in the fourth round (109th overall) of the 2015 NFL draft.
 Geathers was the sixth safety drafted in 2015.

-On May 6, 2015, the Indianapolis Colts signed Geathers to a four-year, $2.81 million contract that includes a signing bonus of $533,930.
+On May 6, 2015, the Colts signed Geathers to a four-year, $2.81 million contract that includes a signing bonus of $533,930.

 Throughout training camp, he competed to be the starting free safety against Dwight Lowery after it was vacant due to the release of Sergio Brown.
 Head coach Chuck Pagano named Geathers the backup free safety, behind Dwight Lowery, to begin the regular season.

-He made his professional regular season debut in the Indianapolis Colts' season-opener at the Buffalo Bills and recorded two solo tackles and deflected a pass in their 27–14 loss.
+He made his professional regular season debut in the Colts' season-opener at the Buffalo Bills and recorded two solo tackles and deflected a pass in their 27–14 loss.
 Geathers was inactive for the Colts' Week 7 loss to the New Orleans Saints due to a knee injury.
 On November 22, 2015, Geathers earned his first career start after Mike Adams was unable to play due to a hamstring injury.
 Geathers finished the Colts' 24–21 win at the Atlanta Falcons with a season-high nine combined tackles in Week 11.
 He finished his rookie season in 2015 with 34 combined tackles (27 solo) and a pass deflection in 15 games and two starts.

 2016

-On January 5, 2016, the Indianapolis Colts announced their decision to fire defensive coordinator Greg Manusky.
-On January 7, 2016, the Indianapolis Colts hired former Baltimore Ravens' linebackers coach Ted Monachino as their new defensive coordinator.
+On January 5, 2016, the Colts announced their decision to fire defensive coordinator Greg Manusky.
+On January 7, 2016, the Colts hired former Baltimore Ravens linebackers coach Ted Monachino as their new defensive coordinator.
 Geathers entered training camp slated as the starting free safety.
 On July 26, 2016, it was reported that Geathers fractured a bone in his foot during training camp.
-Head coach Chuck Pagano named Geathers the starting free safety to start the regular season, alongside strong safety Mike Adams.
+Pagano named Geathers the starting free safety to start the regular season, alongside strong safety Mike Adams.

 Geathers remained inactive for the Colts' season-opening 39–35 loss to the Detroit Lions due to his foot injury.
 On September 25, 2016, Geathers recorded six combined tackles and forced a fumble in a 26–22 win against the San Diego Chargers in Week 3.
 Geathers forced a key fumble by Chargers' tight end Hunter Henry, which was recovered by Colts' teammate Mike Adams, in the fourth quarter.
 In Week 5, he collected a season-high nine combined tackles during a 29-23 win against the Chicago Bears.
 On November 20, 2016, Geathers tied his season-high of nine combined tackles and deflected a pass in the Colts' 24–17 victory against the Tennessee Titans in Week 11.
 He exited in the fourth quarter of the game after sustaining a concussion and neck injury while tackling Titans' running back Demarco Murray during a crucial fourth and one-yard attempt with less than three minutes remaining.

-On December 12, 2016, the Indianapolis Colts officially placed Geathers on injured reserve due to his neck injury.
+On December 12, 2016, the Colts officially placed Geathers on injured reserve due to his neck injury.
 He finished the season with 59 combined tackles (50 solo) and five pass deflections in nine games and nine starts.